Bo Hopkins: Personal life and death

-Billy led a troubled life as a youngster, with numerous instances of truancy, minor crimes, and a stay in a reform school.
-He dropped out of school just before his 17th birthday and joined the United States Army, where he was assigned to the 101st Airborne Division.
-He was based at Fort Jackson, Fort Gordon, and Fort Pope, before being shipped off to Korea, where he served for nine months.
-After his military service, William "Billy" Hopkins began dating Norma Woodle, whom he married at age 21, and they had a daughter in July 1960.
+After his military service, he began dating Norma Woodle, whom he married at age 21, and they had a daughter in July 1960.

-Hopkins became interested in pursuing an acting career, although his wife disapproved of it and she soon left him, taking their daughter with her.
+Hopkins became interested in pursuing an acting career, but his wife disapproved of it and she soon left him, taking their daughter with her.
 After appearing in some area plays, he received a scholarship to study acting and stage production at the Pioneer Playhouse in Kentucky, where he soon moved.
-While there, he began dating a girl who had once held the title of Miss Mississippi.
-From Kentucky, he made his way to New York City to act in more stage plays.
-After New York, he moved to Hollywood with his cousin's boyfriend, who wanted to be a stuntman.
-In Hollywood, he earned a living parking cars while studying at the Actors Studio, where one of his classmates was future Oscar-winner Martin Landau.
+From Kentucky, he made his way to Manhattan to act in more stage plays.
+After that, he moved to Hollywood with his cousin's boyfriend, who wanted to be a stuntman.
+He earned a living parking cars while studying at the Actors Studio, where one of his classmates was Martin Landau.